 Currently doing a cost/benefit analysis is hampered by the lack of understanding as to the relative contributions of the factors such as structural spacing, distance to wildland, topography, and fuel treatments.
 A second new technical idea is to use statistical methods to evaluate the relative contribution of various factors that affect structure ignitions during WUI fires.
 These findings will aid in the prioritization of research to assess the influence of exposure conditions and mitigation approaches on structure risk during WUI fire incidents.

 What is the research plan?
 The primary focus of the research effort will be the development of a national strategy for WUI codes and standards, including model building codes to reduce losses in WUI fires.
 The foundation of the approach will be a nationally applicable WUI community fire-exposure zoning system, WUI performance metrics, and building and fire codes.

 WUI Technical Solution Implementation Guide

 The guide will serve two purposes.
 First, the guide will provide a centralized repository of all WUI fire research technical findings.
 Secondly, the guide will establish a framework that will identify the gaps in WUI hazard reduction solutions that are implementable and relevant to the WUI problem.
 The guide will be revised every two years.
-The results of experiments, analysis, and post-fire data collection and analysis will be essential to the development of this guide.
+The results of experiments, analysis, modeling, and post-fire data collection and analysis will be essential to the development of this guide.

 Suppression of Wildland Fires versus Hardening WUI Communities